"Since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed.”

 The mission of the NATO StratCom COE is to contribute to the Alliance’s communication processes by providing comprehensive analyses, timely advice and practical support to the Alliance.
 It's strength is built by multinational and cross-sector participants from the civilian and military, private and academic sectors and usage of modern technologies, virtual tools for analyses, research and decision making.

 The heart of the NATO StratCom COE is a diverse group of international experts with military, government and academic backgrounds - trainers, educators, analysts and researchers.

 The Centre is staffed and financed by its sponsoring nations and contributing participants.
 As of January 2017, Estonia, Germany, Italy, Latvia, Lithuania, Poland, the Netherlands and United Kingdom are signed on as Sponsoring Nations of the StratCom COE.
 Finland and Sweden have become Partner Countries.
-Additionally, France has seconded staff.
+Additionally, France and Canada have seconded staff.

 Main activities of the NATO StratCom COE in 2017: